OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/automating-tentacle-installation.md

 Tentacle.exe show-thumbprint --instance "Tentacle" --nologo
 ```

-## Export and Import Tentacle Certificates Without a Profile
+## Export and import Tentacle certificates without a profile

 When the Tentacle agent is configured, the default behavior is to generate a new X.509 certificate.
 When automating the provisioning of Tentacles on a machine, however, you may run into problems when trying to generate a certificate when running as a user without a profile loaded.

 A simple workaround is to generate a certificate on one machine (such as your workstation), export it to a file, and then import that certificate when provisioning Tentacles.

-## Generating and Exporting a Certificate
+## Generating and exporting a certificate

 Install the Tentacle agent on a computer, and run the following command: